ibm-cloud-docs/log-analysis/config_agent.md

     Where INGESTION_KEY contains the ingestion key active for the {{site.data.keyword.la_full_notm}} instance where you are configuring to forward logs.

 3. Set the authentication endpoint.
 The LogDNA agent uses this host to authenticate and get the token to forward logs.
+Choose the public or the private endpoint in a location.

     <table>
       <caption>Commands by region</caption>